ateeb117/cew-OEL/readme.txt

-First you need to compile the code using gcc api.c json.c main.c -o w -lcurl -lcjson
+First you need to compile the code using gcc api.c json.c main.c -o run -lcurl -lcjson

 # here output_to_files.sh is the shell script file which is storing weather information in output file.
 # change script.sh to output_to-files.sh